Lazywave/jumpstart-cicd/README.md

 <details id=0>
 <summary><h2>Welcome</h2></summary>

-Automation is key for streamlining your work processes, and [GitHub Actions](https://docs.github.com/actions) is the best way to supercharge your workflow.
+Automation is le key for streamlining your work processes, and [GitHub Actions](https://docs.github.com/actions) is the best way to supercharge your workflow.

 - **Who is this for**: Developers, DevOps engineers, students, managers, teams, GitHub users.
 - **What you'll learn**: How to create workflow files, trigger workflows, and find workflow logs.